GameboyTheDev/Custom-Npc-Docs/docs/guide/savingandloading.md

 You also have the options to rename the npc and delete the npc from your list.

 ::: danger
-Once you delete an npc you cannot bring it back
+Once you delete an npc you cannot bring it back.
 :::

 The side bar also includes a search bar, useful for people who have a lot of saved characters.